EventTeam/beliefs/source/index.rst

   b.size() # => 63

 One way to visualize the intensional content of a belief state is to simply use Python's built-in :keyword:`print`.
-If you have time for style (and you should), you can also call :meth:`~.BeliefState.to_latex`.
+If you have time for style (and you do), you can also call :meth:`~.BeliefState.to_latex`.
 This method produces an attribute-value matrix (depends on `avm.sy <https://www.essex.ac.uk/linguistics/external/clmt/latex4ling/avms/>`__) and when rendered looks like this:

 .. image:: empy_beliefstate_avm.png